 Capacity: 256GB, 512GB or 1TB | Interface: USB 3.0

 The Adata SD700 will suit those looking for a rugged storage device that can provide ample capacity without costing too much.
-It performs superbly well and remains the only SSD we’ve seen that is IP68 rated.
+It performs incredibly well and remains the only SSD we’ve seen that is IP68 rated.

 It also comes in capacities up to 1TB, so you don't have to worry about missing out on storage space just because it uses an SSD - this drive really does hit all the right notes.